AScozzari/W3suitever1/replit.md

 # Overview
-W3 Suite is a multi-tenant enterprise platform designed to centralize and optimize business operations across various modules, including CRM, POS, WMS, Analytics, HR, CMS, and Bidding.
+W3 Suite is a multi-tenant enterprise platform designed to centralize and optimize business operations across various modules (CRM, POS, WMS, Analytics, HR, CMS, Bidding).
 Its primary purpose is to enhance operational efficiency and market responsiveness through a scalable, secure, and comprehensive business solution, featuring a unique WindTre glassmorphism design.
 The project aims to become a leading integrated platform for business operations.

 # User Preferences
 - Preferred communication style: Simple, everyday language